ForomePlatform/deploy/docker-compose/README.md

 ### Volumes mount for anfisa

-If you need configurate volumes for docker-compose using this [guid](https://docs.docker.com/compose/compose-file/compose-file-v3/#volume-configuration-reference)
+If you need configuration volumes for docker-compose using this [guid](https://docs.docker.com/compose/compose-file/compose-file-v3/#volume-configuration-reference)

-Example with hostpath in `docker-compose.yml`
+Example with host path in `docker-compose.yml`
 ```yaml
 volumes:
   anfisa-asetup: